 2021 Best Colleges for Interdisciplinary Studies

-Approximately 6,364 interdisciplinary studies degrees were granted to students last year in the United States.
-With so many choices it can be a challenge finding the best choice.
+Approximately 6,364 interdisciplinary studies degrees were awarded to students last year in the United States.
+With so many options it can be a daunting task finding the best choice.
 This year's Best Colleges for Interdisciplinary Studies ranking analyzed 32 colleges and universities that offer a bachelor's degree in interdisciplinary studies.
-We look at over 20 factors to determine the top 4 colleges for Interdisciplinary Studies students.
+We look at over 20 factors to determine the top 15% of schools for Interdisciplinary Studies students.

 Choosing a Great Interdisciplinary Studies School

 The interdisciplinary studies program you select can have a big impact on your future.
 Important measures of a quality interdisciplinary studies program can vary widely even among the top schools.
 To make it into this list a school must excel in the following areas.

 A school that excels in educating for a particular major must be a great school overall as well.
 To make it into this list a school must rank well in our overall Best Colleges ranking.
 This ranking considered factors such as graduation rates, overall graduate earnings and other educational resources to identify great colleges and universities.

 The lowest ranked school in our list is in the top 21% of our overall quality ranking while the vast majority are in at least the top 21%.

 A interdisciplinary studies degree from colleges on this list typically translates into higher than average earnings following graduation.
 While the average interdisciplinary studies bachelors degree from U.S. colleges results in an average starting salary of $29,105, graduates of colleges on this list average $36,375.

 Other Factors We Consider

 In addition to the above, you should consider some of the following factors: